 - Align the constitutional requirement for “adequate” to the requirements under the World’s Best Workforce legislation.

 - Incorporate an inflationary increase to the General Ed Basic Per Pupil formula.
-Currently, we receive pupil revenue equivalent to 2003 inflationary dollars.

 - Reduce standardized testing and evaluations and reallocate funding and time to lower class sizes, culturally relevant curriculum, and arts programs.